MakerOps/tocu/MIP41c4: Facilitator Onboarding - Simon.md

 ### Facilitator Commitment

 My role is to support the Mandate and business continuity for the TechOps Core Unit.
-I will be the point of contact between TOCU and other Core Units to further contribute to MakerDAO ecosystem security and collaboration.
+Myself and Dumitru, a second facilitator for this Core Unit, will be the point of contact between TOCU and other Core Units to further contribute to MakerDAO ecosystem security and collaboration.
+Dumitru is based in EU and I am in APAC for 24 hour time zone coverage and operations with no single point of failure.

 A list of responsibilities may include:

 - Be the Facilitator and DevOps Engineer for TechOps Core Unit
 - Serve as main point of contact for TOCU
 - Communicate, collaborate and stay up to date with the community